How To Make A Feature Film Based On Your Short Film

 In this exclusive Stage 32 Webinar, you will learn how you can use your short film as IP to help sell your feature film or television project.
 You could be sitting on a gold mine with your short film, and we’re going to help you figure out how to leverage it to make your larger project.
 Teaching you everything you need to know about how to use your short film as IP for a feature film or television project is literary manager Nicholas Bogner of Affirmative Entertainment.
 Former VP of Original Programming at TNT and head of development at CRUISE/WAGNER, Nicholas’ clients have had immense success making shorts and creating their own IP.

 In an information packed 90 minutes, Nicholas will share how he guided his client Jacob Chase to success through his short film.
 Jacob made the short LARRY, which was then sold in a bidding war to Steven Spielberg’s company, AMBLIN PARTNERS.
-Jacob’s concept was subsequently made into a feature film for Amblin and Focus Films with the new title of COME PLAY, now on Netflix.
+Jacob’s concept was subsequently made into a feature film for Amblin and Focus Films with the new title of COME PLAY.
 Subsequently, Jacob made a short film titled MR. BLUR, which sold to BLUMHOUSE, and is currently being adapted into a feature film.
 Many of Nicholas’ other clients have also made shorts which has led to representation and future projects.

 You will walk away from this webinar with the skills and industry insight you need to use your short film as IP to leverage a feature film or television series deal.